inktrap/studyriffic/README.md

  - optional/maybe: autopep8?
  - optional/maybe: publish?? (blogpost, pr)
  - known limitation: no newlines in tasks.
- - info needed:
+ - info needed (if ie has this weird behaviour i am going to exclude it as well as edge):
-     - bug: ie (weird): skips back to 0% and first question, then after Continue, skips to the next new question after the last position before break-off (e.g., 50%).
+     - bug: ie: skips back to 0% and first question, then after Continue, skips to the next new question after the last position before break-off (e.g., 50%).
-     - bug: ie 11 (weird): does not work (endless loop after two questions)
+     - bug: ie 11: does not work (endless loop after two questions)
-     - bug: ie 11: default magnification too big
+     - bug: ie 11: default magnification too big (why?)

 # Done

+ x check for TODOs
  x consent form styling
- x why is the method to insert the document into the db called twice?! x major: make the step before last rock solid!!!
+ x why is the method to insert the document into the db called twice?! (answer: js and redirect) x major: make the step before last rock solid!!!
      - check if the prolific id already did the study x major: write results to db